Should Agencies Be Called Agencies?

 But developing the advertising strategy, the layout design, the copy and then producing the ad itself moved the agencies a lot closer to the marketer.
 And soon, in an unusual twist on agency practice, they became positioned as the agent of the marketer rather than the agent of the newspaper.

 So, the marketer became the principal (the client) and the agency owed its primary allegiance to that marketer client, even though the agency continued to be paid a commission from the newspaper.
 Thus these young service businesses became advertising agencies for their clients.

 The words “advertising agency” continued to be perfectly descriptive.
 And perfectly comprehensive.

 But Things Change

-As time went by, in their special relationship with clients, advertising agencies began doing things for those clients in addition to just advertising.
+As time went by, in their special relationship with clients, advertising agencies began doing things for those clients in addition to just media advertising.
 They created brochures and bought printing.
 They undertook sales promotion activities.
 Originated designs, illustrations and logos.
 Sometimes they performed public relations services, too.

 In some of these services they acted as legal agents, like when they were buying media, printing, etc. for their clients.

 But sometimes they acted as advisors or consultants, for which they were paid a fee for the services they performed.

 And sometimes they just acted as vendors when they sold the client something for a fixed, all inclusive, price.

 What had started out as a simple business model became increasingly fuzzy.